 Consolidation of 36.
-(1) Where, in relation to two or more arbitral proceedings, it arbitrations. appears to the Court - the Court may, on the application of any party to those arbitral proceedings-
+(1) Where, in relation to two or more arbitral proceedings, it arbitrations. appears to the Court -

-(a) that a common question of law or fact arises in both or all of them;

-- (b) that the rights to relief claimed in those arbitral proceedings are in respect of or arise out of the same transaction or series of transactions; or - (c) that for any other reason it is desirable to make an order under this section,
+A.D.
+2024] ARBITRATION ACT 2024 [No. 6 (a) that a common question of law or fact arises in both or all of them; (b) that the rights to relief claim ned in those arbitral proceedings are in respect o f or arise out of the same transaction or series of transactions; or (c) that for any other reason it s desirable to make an order under this section, +1 a Court may on the application of any party to those a rhitral proceedings the Court may, on the application of any party to those arbitral proceedings-